-In 1989, Ann R. Alvarez assumed the Presidency and continues to lead what has become the largest Hispanic social service agency in the Midwest.
+In 1989, Ann R. Alvarez assumed the Presidency and led what has become the largest Hispanic social service agency in the Midwest.
 With locations in the Humboldt Park and Archer Heights neighborhoods, Casa Central’s programs fill gaps in services and meet the new needs of the community with well-regarded programs in early education, homeless prevention, and senior services, among other areas.

 Children who received their first winter coats and doctor check-ups from Casa Central in the 1950s and 1960s have now grown into successful adults with their own children in Casa Central’s after-school programs and their parents in its senior programs.
 The agency has touched the lives of multiple generations of families in Chicago’s Hispanic population and continues to transform lives and strengthen communities.